 - Cut your food into small, bite-sized pieces.

-- Ask your doctor for special liquid medicines that can make eating and swallowing easier by reducing swallowing discomfort.
+- Ask your MRO care team for special liquid medicines that can help you eat and swallow more easily.

-- Ask your doctor about liquid food supplements.
-These can help you meet your energy needs.
+- Ask your MRO care team about liquid food supplements that can help you meet your energy needs.

-- If you are being treated for lung cancer and you get your doctor’s okay, try to drink extra fluids.
+- If you are being treated for lung cancer, and you get your radiation oncologists approval, try to drink extra fluids.
 This will help keep mucus and other secretions thin and manageable.

 - If your sense of taste changes during radiation therapy, try different methods of food preparation.

 During this time, you may have trouble swallowing because of a dry mouth.
-Your doctor or dentist can prescribe medicine for mouth discomfort and advise you on methods to relieve other mouth problems.
+Your MRO care team or dentist can prescribe medicine for this discomfort and advise you on methods to relieve other mouth problems.

-If you wear dentures, you may notice they no longer fit.
-This may happen if radiation causes swelling in your gums.
-It is important not to let your dentures cause gum sores that may become infected.
+If you wear dentures you may notice they no longer fit.
+This can happen if radiation causes swelling in your gums.
+It is important not to let your dentures cause sores that may become infected.
 You may need to stop wearing your dentures until radiation therapy is over.

 Your salivary glands may produce less saliva than usual, making your mouth feel dry.
 Here are some tips for dry mouth:

-- It is helpful to sip cool drinks throughout the day.
+- Sip cool drinks throughout the day.
 Water may be your best choice.

-- In the morning, fill up a large cup or glass with ice, add water, and carry it with you so you have something to drink during the day.
+- In the morning, fill a large cup with ice water and carry it with you so you have something to drink during the day.